msu-video-group/vcr-bench/README.md

 # VCR-Bench

-A benchmark for adversarial robustness of video classification models — run attacks, measure defences, profile VRAM, and orchestrate jobs on remote Slurm clusters.
+A benchmark for adversarial robustness of video classification models.

 ---